McNopper/ZeroInfinity/README.md

 Using this approach, other indeterminate forms could be expressed as an interval and solved to equations as well.

-For now it is shown, that the algebraic structure of the interval number is a Magma.
+For now, it is shown, that the algebraic structure of the interval number is a Magma.
 However, including the other mathematical operations, the algebraic structure could be further investigated.

 Furthermore, other intervals for indeterminate forms could be estimated and defined.